SAP/odata-vocabularies/CONTRIBUTING.md

 Please keep changes to a minimum, e.g. preserve line ends, indentation, line breaks etc.

-For proposed terms and term properties: provide a usage example.
+Provide a usage example for proposed terms and term properties.

-The XML files are the source of truth, don't edit the Markdown or JSON files.
+The XML files are the source of truth, don't edit the Markdown or JSON files!
+Direct edits to the Markdown or JSON files will be lost after the next build.
 Follow the [Hints for Vocabulary Editors](#hints-for-vocabulary-editors) below.

 ### Contributor License Agreement